markrussinovich/btcgraffiti/README.md

 ## Data on the Bitcoin Blockchain

-People have been storing data on the Bitcoin blockchain, starting with Satoshi's genesis block message.
+People have been storing data on the Bitcoin blockchain starting with Satoshi's genesis block message.
 Here are some sites and papers that discuss encoding techniques, the implications of data immutability, and give examples of other data encoded on Bitcoin:

  - [Data insertion in Bitcoin's Blockchain](https://digitalcommons.augustana.edu/cgi/viewcontent.cgi?article=1000&context=cscfaculty) This paper describes different techniques for encoding data into Bitcoin transactions.
 BTC-Graffiti uses the most straightforward technique, albiet one of the more inefficient ones.